 - Museum number

-Wakizashi (short sword blade) and hosodachi koshirae (mounting for formal wear)
+Handachi (short court sword blade) and hosodachi koshirae (mounting for formal wear).

-Wakizashi (OA+.3790.a) made of steel, signed and dated.
+a) Handachi.
+Made of steel, signed and dated.
 Kurikara horimono (decorative carving of a dragon coiled around a sword).
-Stored in shirasaya (plain wooden sleeping scabbard) with a purple fabric bag.
+Stored in shirasaya (plain wooden scabbard) with a purple fabric bag.

-Saya (OA+.3790.b).
-Scabbard made of wood; lacquered in gold nashiji makie; with paulownia and stylized plum crest (mon) in gold leaf; gilded copper fittings.
+b) Scabbard (saya).
+Made of wood lacquered in gold nashiji makie; with paulownia and stylized plum crest (mon) of the Maeda daimyo of Kaga province in applied gold leaf; gilded copper fittings.

-Hilt (OA+.3790.c).
-Made of wood, ray skin and gilded copper.
+c) Hilt.
+Made of wood, rayskin and gilded copper.
 Stylized plum crest (mon); five tawara byo (rivets in shape of rice bales) on obverse and four on reverse; screw-in type mekugi with anticlockwise thread; all in gold.

-Tsuba (OA+.3790.d).
+d) Tsuba.
 Made of gilded copper.
 Signed, sealed and dated.
-Part of formal mounting for wakizashi in Kara (Chinese) style.

 - Production date